How Much Is Too Much To Borrow For College?

 When we talk about smart student loan debt levels, we look to the future and see what that student’s first job will look like.
 The smartest debt level depends on a student’s future salary.

-Why is starting salary is part of the conversation?
+Why is starting salary part of the conversation?

 We recommend families use the estimated annual starting salary for the future graduate as the maximum amount of student loan debt–for all four years.
 Let’s look at an example.
 If a student wants to be an accountant, we can look up their average starting salary online at salary.com.
-You can include the preferred city as well since salaries can vary greatly by location.
+You can also include the preferred city since salaries can vary greatly by location.

 In Columbus, OH, the average salary for “Accountant I” is $60,226.
 We use that figure as an estimated maximum student loan amount total for the whole four years of college, or $15,056 per year.

 One of the keys for people to understand about student loans is that we base our metric on paying the loans off on a standard 10-year repayment plan.
-Studentloanhero.com has helpful calculators for a variety of purposes like calculating monthly payments or interest amounts or prepayment figures.
+Studentloanhero.com has helpful calculators for various purposes like calculating monthly payments, interest amounts, or prepayment figures.

 Time out for an important point!

 Federal student loan amounts are capped at a certain amount each year–$5,500 freshman year, $6,500 sophomore year, $7,500 junior year and up (for dependent students), and you can’t go over a total of $31,000 overall.

-So, if we are borrowing more than $31,000 as in our example, then private loans will be part of the conversation.
+So, if we borrow more than $31,000, as in our example, private loans will be part of the conversation.
 The interest rates for private loans can cover a wide range based on credit score, etc. Nerdwallet listed fixed APR ranges of approximately 3% to 13% recently.

 Teach our kids